 “The Hive”: a social media platform for Alveary members to connect with one another in a secure setting.

 “Soft Launch” options: an easier way to start for those new to the methodology or who might be overwhelmed if they try to implement everything at once.
 A soft launch includes fewer subjects, and gradually adds new ones.
 It also has you start with subjects that require less prior experience.

-The word “alveary” originally meant a beehive, and it later came to mean a repository of knowledge.
-You can see how Charlotte Mason’s Alveary fits both definitions since it is a digital hive where homeschoolers can connect and work together, and it offers a wealth of knowledge.
+You can see how Charlotte Mason’s Alveary fits the definition as both a hive and a depository of knowledge, since it is a digital hive where homeschoolers can connect and it offers a wealth of knowledge.
 It’s a great resource for those who want to implement Charlotte Mason’s methodology but want help doing so.